kyteg/LoRa-Hat/README.md

 This HAT is compatible with Meshtastic using the native Linux daemon (meshtasticd), allowing your Raspberry Pi to operate as a full-featured LoRa mesh node.

+### Quick Start

+To get started with meshtasticd, please run `setup-meshtastic.sh` under the `scripts` folder in this repo.

+### Manually get started with Meshtasticd
+Instructions below will manually set up Meshtasticd

 ### Install Meshtastic Daemon
 ```bash
 sudo apt update